Tony Popovic: Early career

 and grew up in Fairfield, New South Wales.
-He began his career with Sydney United with a one-year stint in his junior career at Fairfield Bulls.
+He began his career with Sydney United.
 He rose through the youth ranks, making 162 appearances in seven years for the first team, before moving to play in the J1 League.
 Popovic signed with Sanfrecce Hiroshima where he stayed for five years scoring 13 goals in 94 appearances.

 Crystal Palace

 Popovic signed for Crystal Palace on a free transfer in August 2001 from Sanfrecce Hiroshima.
 He became an integral part of the Palace defence, eventually becoming club captain.
 He played more than 120 matches for Crystal Palace.
 In his last season he played for Crystal Palace in 21 Premier League matches.
 In total he made more than 120 appearances for the club.

 Popovic's contract with Palace expired at the end of June 2006, and he decided against accepting the club's offer of a new contract.
 He instead moved to Qatar club, Al-Arabi.